daltonjorge/refinerycms/readme.md

     rails generate refinery_engine

-to get help on how to use that.
-Or read the full documentation on [writing engines for Refinery](http://github.com/resolve/refinerycms/blob/master/vendor/refinerycms/core/engines.md#readme)
+to get help on how to use that Or read the full documentation on [writing engines for Refinery](http://github.com/resolve/refinerycms/blob/master/vendor/refinerycms/core/engines.md#readme)

 ### Popular Engines